turf00/jbook/docs/coding/training/async-profiler.md

 * Can you profile specific Java threads to decrease overhead
 * Do you need sudo permissions to run Profiler?
   * You don't need root to run the image
+* Can Async profiler show threads waiting in native code? (real logic question!)
+  * Profiling in wall clock mode will show this, though you need to search for wait, specifically in the output and it can be hard to see.